top of page

 • The instructor, Christine Proctor, will provide detailed feedback on essays, and she will be available for student questions daily.

-• Average weekly time estimate if following a 9-month pacing: 5-7 hours.
+• Average weekly time estimate: 5-7 hours

 • A comparison of this class and Honors English Lit & Comp 1 can be found HERE.